maikeulb/filmogram/README.md

 * Noty
 * Infinity-Scroll

-Screenshot
+Screenshots
 ---
 ### Feed
 Displays photos from yourself and your following (powered by infinity-scroll).
 Also get notified when a user likes one of your photos.
 ![feed](/screenshots/feed.png?raw=true "Feed")
 ### Profile
-Displays your user profile and below that: your posts, followers, and followings (switch with tabs).
+Displays your user profile.
+The default profile image is a gravatar but users have the ability to upload a photo.
+Below your profile are your posts, followers, and followings (switch content with tabs).
 ![profile](/screenshots/daido.png?raw=true "Profile")
 ### Post
 Upload photos (from your filesystem) with captions.